JacobPulk/art/README.md

 `..` will use a random saved artist to create a new image.
 <br>
-`.` will use a random saved artist whose scheme is the last scheme used, to create a new image.
+`.` will have a random saved artist, among those with the same scheme as the last artist, to create a new image.
 <br>
-` ` (blank command) will use the last artist used to create a new image.
+` ` (blank command) will have the last artist create a new image.
 <br>
-`belize gamma` or `belize_gamma` will use the artist by that name to create a new image.
+`belize gamma` or `belize_gamma` will have the artist by that name create a new image.

 <br>